Article last updated on the 15th of December 2021.

 3. Notes

-Please note that deletion of sites using site maintenance permanently deleted the site.
-After this point, the site is can no longer be restored.
+Please note that deletion of sites using the cleanup of Entity Site Recycle Bin job permanently deletes sites.
+After this point, the deleted sites can no longer be restored.

 WorkPoint recommends scheduling this job to run once every 24 hours (once a day).